Ex-Sudan official detained as anti-coup protests continue

 Associated Press

-CAIRO (AP) — Sudan’s military authorities have arrested a former senior government official a second time, his party said, as thousands of people took to the streets around the country Monday to protest an October military coup.
+CAIRO (AP) — Sudan’s military authorities have arrested a former senior government official a second time, his party said, and at least one demonstrator was killed as thousands once again took to the streets around the country Monday to protest an October military coup.

 The Unionist Alliance party said Mohammed al-Faki Suliman, a former member of the ruling Sovereign Council, was detained Sunday in the capital of Khartoum.
 It said security forces stopped his vehicle as he was heading from his home to the party’s headquarters.